working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 The AWS Snowcone is a small form factor server that was originally meant for data transport to AWS data centers.
 However it can also be used as a small device running compute workloads.
-We wanted to evaluate the performance of the Snowcone as it is a quite intriguing piece of technology which we might want to use as a on premise UPF (User Plane Function) in low throughput 5G networks (think IoT or Proof of Concept deployments).
+We wanted to evaluate the performance of the Snowcone as it is a quite intriguing piece of technology which we might want to use as a an on-premise UPF (User Plane Function) in low-throughput 5G networks (think IoT or Proof of Concept deployments).

 <!--truncate-->